Unchapped/Leduino-Shield/README.md

-Leduino Sheild
+Leduino Shield
 =======
-The Leduino sheild is a high-current PWM driver for commonly available 12V Tri-color LED strips and Modules.
+The Leduino shield is a high-current PWM driver for commonly available 12V Tri-color LED strips and Modules.
 It is based on the [Adafruit PWM Servo Sheild](http://www.adafruit.com/product/1411) and is compatible with their drivers.
 Some Library components were also sourced from the Sparkfun EAGLE Libraries.

 Links
 ======